moby/moby/docs/sources/examples/running_ssh_service.md

 > - This example assumes you have Docker running in daemon mode.
 For
 >   more information please see [*Check your Docker
 >   install*](../hello_world/#running-examples).
-> - **If you don’t like sudo** then see [*Giving non-root
+> - **If you don't like sudo** then see [*Giving non-root
 >   access*](../../installation/binaries/#dockergroup)

-The following Dockerfile sets up an sshd service in a container that you can use to connect to and inspect other container’s volumes, or to get quick access to a test container.
+The following Dockerfile sets up an sshd service in a container that you can use to connect to and inspect other container's volumes, or to get quick access to a test container.

     # sshd